CipherOS/docs/apply.md

-If you're ready to tame the beast, PM [Aryan Sinha](https://t.me/techyminati) on Telegram with your device sources.
+If you're ready to tame the beast, PM [Aryan Sinha](https://t.me/techyminati) or [Jamie](https://t.me/henloboi) on Telegram with your device sources.
 We will get back to you as soon as possible.